Smart Investments: Household Saving Rates and Tips to Help You Plan for Your Future

 Make a budget

 Don’t underestimate the power of simple budgeting.
 Before you do anything else, start tracking your income and calculate your monthly expenses.
 Knowing how much money you have at your disposal can help you establish a savings goal and keep you on the right track.
-If you need help budgeting, try apps like Penny, Mint, or Clear Money.
+If you need help budgeting, try one of the many apps available on the market today

 Avoid debt